crosspath/dissertation-pm-software/README.md

-# dissertation-pm-software
+The dissertation is about structure and functionality of project management software.

-Nochevnov's dissertation about structure and functionality of project management software
+Author: Evgeny Nochevnov.